lizforeman/one-click-hugo-cms/site/content/products/_index.md

         - Tax-deductible
       plan: Sponsor
       price: '80'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: Show your support at a custom level
       items:
-        - Whatever you need
-        - Green or roasted beans
+        - We accept PayPal or check
-        - Unlimited varieties
+        - Tax-deductible
-      plan: Custom
+      plan: Your choice
       price: '?'
 ---